ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

 ## Logger

-Mbed OS provides a set of API's that you can use to output different log level messages to STDIO at runtime. mbed_logger.h declares these functions, which are available only in debug builds.
+Mbed OS provides a set of APIs that you can use to output different log level messages to STDIO at runtime. `mbed_logger.h` declares these functions, which are available only in debug builds.

-API's in logging module are printf-style API's which take module name and format string followed by arguments.
+APIs in the logging module are printf-style APIs, which take the module name and format string followed by arguments.

-By default all messages till LOG_LEVEL_DEBUG are enabled.
-If you want to enable Trace and Info level messages, then set `MBED_CONF_PLATFORM_LOG_MAX_LEVEL` in `mbed_lib.json`.
+By default, all messages until `LOG_LEVEL_DEBUG` are enabled.
+To enable trace and info level messages, set `MBED_CONF_PLATFORM_LOG_MAX_LEVEL` in `mbed_lib.json`.

 Sample:

 ```
 {
     "name": "platform",